Frequently asked questions

 What types of plastic does ReSea Project collect?

-There are many different types of plastic found in the ocean, but our cleanup team most commonly collects the following:
+There are many different types of plastic found in oceans and rivers, but our cleanup team most commonly collects the following plastic types:

 PET (Drinks bottles, food jars, clothing, some shampoo bottles)